Canon 1D Mark IV vs 7D

 - More affordable: Was introduced into a lower priced category (66 percent cheaper at launch).

 Care should be taken when interpreting the review scores above, though.
-The assessments were made in relation to similar cameras of the same technological generation.
-A score, therefore, has to be seen in close connection to the price and market introduction time of the camera, and rating-comparisons among cameras that span long time periods or concern very differently equipped models make little sense.
+The ratings were established in reference to similarly priced cameras that were available in the market at the time of the review.
+Hence, a score should always be seen in the context of the camera's market launch date and its price, and comparisons of ratings among very different cameras or across long time periods have little meaning.
 Also, please note that some of the review sites have changed their methodology and reporting over time.

 Other camera comparisons